ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ### Anatomy

-Shadow root template for the components that is used in the `nimble-rich-text-viewer`.
+Shadow root template for the components that are used in the `nimble-rich-text-viewer`.

 1. [`nimble-rich-text-mention-users`](#nimble-rich-text-mention-users)
 2. [`nimble-mapping-mention-user`](#nimble-mapping-mention-user)